Introduction

 Why a new tool?

-We noticed that existing tools were lacking in a lot of ways.
-Some of them are provided as a website only, which was often offline and had an archaic interface.
-Others did not support the programming languages we wanted to use or were simply too difficult to get up and running ...
+We found that all existing tools were missing some important features.
+Some tools only came as a web app that was down regularly or had an archaic user interface.
+Others tools did not support the programming languages we use in our courses or were simply too difficult to get up and running or too cumbersome to use in daily practice ...

-With Dolos, we want to provide an open-source tool which you can easily extend and integrate in your own workflow.
-It should be easy to install and have a modern user interface.
-Finally, we want teachers to be as effective as possible in detecting and preventing plagiarism, giving them more time do do what they do best: teaching.
+With Dolos, we want to provide an open-source tool that can easily be extended and integrated in your own workflow.
+It needs no installation (web app) or is easy to install (CLI) and has a modern user interface.
+As a result, we want teachers to be as effective as possible in detecting and preventing plagiarism, giving them more time do do what they do best: teaching.

 Screenshot of the Dolos Web UI showing an overview of the analyzed submissions and a histogram with the similarity distribution